WayScience/CytoSnake/docs/tutorial.md

 files involved within the workflow.

-Below are the two currently available workflows and the config files it access in order to conduct its processes.
+Below are the two currently available workflows and the config files it accesses in order to conduct its processes.

 #### **cp_process workflow docs**